simadude/bedcc/README.md

 # BEDCC Binary EDitor for ComputerCraft
 Just download the **bed.lua** file and add it to your path on CC computer.
 (some vim-like keybindings for navigation are present)

+if you want to write binary or hexadecimal number after command then use '0b' or '0x' before the number respectfully.

 Usage:

     bed [option] filepath